iitalics/Opal/docs/Syntax.md

 >  Suppose you want to write a generic function `max` that takes two inputs, and returns the larger
 >  of the two.
 Concrete types are too specific; we don't want to have to define a different function
 >  for every comparable type (`int`, `real`, `char`...).
 However, a parameter type could represent
->  any data, including data that is certainly not garunteed to be of a type that can be "ordered".
+>  any data, including data that is not garunteed to be of a type that can be "ordered".

 The code